Core Paediatric Residency Program

 PGY-3

-This year provides graded responsibility and supervisory experiences in a CTU setting on the general paediatric unit, emergency room medicine, neonatal-perinatal medicine (Level III), neonatal medicine (Level II - community), genetics-metabolics and ambulatory experience.
-In addition, there are experiences in the paediatric intensive care unit as well as experiences in the emergency management and resuscitation of acutely unwell patients through the leadership of the "Code Blue Team".
+This year provides graded responsibility and supervisory experiences in a Clinical Teaching Unit (CTU) setting on the General Paediatric Unit, Paediatrics Emergency, Neonatal-perinatal Medicine (Level III), Neonatal Medicine (Level II - community), Genetics-Metabolics, Suspected Child Abuse and Neglect, Mental Health, an Ambulatory experience and Pediatric Intensive Care.
+In addition, there are experiences in the emergency management and resuscitation of acutely unwell patients through leadership of the "Code Blue Team".

 PGY-4